koenbok/Framer/readme.md

 ```
 #### Features
 - Spring Physics, Easing Functions and Bezier Curves
-- Hardware Accelerated (3D) Animations with 60FPS
+- Hardware Accelerated (3D) Animations with 60fps
 - Events: Click, Touch, Drag, Scroll and more
 - State Machine to define and animate between sets of properties
-- Import from Sketch & Photoshop with Generator.app
+- Import from Sketch & Photoshop with Framer Generator
 - Based on WebKit: works on desktop, mobile and tablets
 - Debugging with Web Inspector and JavaScript console